monsoonmaelstrom/book2/book2.md

 Things that need to happen:

-1. Hazel confronts Davy tells the others to leave, but Giorgi says they should stay
-2. The bit about the goblin and his gold and all the other bits
+1. Night with davy??
+2. Go back to campus
 3. Go talk to Alexandria
+4. Someone kills Alexandria
-4. Peter double agent???
+5. Peter double agent???
-5. Get captured
+6. Get captured